-On Wednesday 25 March, SCCG provided the following advice to its member councils, after it seeking advice from NSW Health on the safe use of ocean pools and baths.
+On Wednesday 25 March, SCCG provided the following advice to its member councils, after consulting with NSW Health on the safe use of ocean pools and baths.

 NSW Health stated that at this stage, the risk of contracting COVID-19 through swimming in ocean pools/baths is considered low as the COVID-19 virus is unlikely to survive for long periods in salt water.